FIRE Guidelines and Application

 Eligibility for Virtual Newsroom grants

 If your inquiry is accepted, we would invite you to submit a formal application to the FIRE Consultancy.
-If selected, you may be subsequently invited to apply for the Virtual Newsroom.
+If selected, you may be subsequently invited to apply for the Virtual Newsroom with either conventional grant or Greenlight Grant.

 Invitation criteria may include any of the following: